opentensor/opentensorAI-connector-template/README.md

 ## SN Owners' To Do List

-- Fork the template and put up a PR to create a React app that works for respective SN: add @specialk111 as reviewer.
-Set up a walkthrough session with @specialk111
+- Fork the template and put up a PR to create a React app that works for respective SN, add @specialk111 as reviewer

+- Set up a walkthrough session with @specialk111

 - SLA